KelvinNewtype/Random-Surrealism/README.md

 add resolutions to art
 # 🎨 Random Surrealism

 Random Surrealism is a art generator that transforms your screen into a dynamic playground of random shapes, lively colors, and surreal phrases.
-Built with just HTML, CSS, and JavaScript, this project embraces randomness and creativity to produce quirky, ever-changing visuals.
+Built with HTML, CSS, and JavaScript, this project embraces randomness and creativity to produce quirky, ever-changing visuals.

 ---